 Exporting

-Export or print the rendered Blazor Map to save a local copy for further use.
+Export or print the rendered Blazor Maps to save a local copy for further use.

 Export

-Export the Blazor Map to a PDF document or in image formats such as SVG, PNG, and JPEG in client-side.
+Export Blazor Maps to a PDF document or in image formats such as SVG, PNG, or JPEG on the client side.

 Print

-Prints the rendered Blazor Map directly from the browser.
+Print the rendered Blazor Maps directly from the browser.

 Accessibility

 The Blazor Maps library ensures that every element is keyboard accessible.
-Major features like zooming, panning, shape selection, legend, and drill down can be performed using just keyboard shortcuts, no mouse interaction required.
-This helps in creating highly accessible applications using this component.
+Major features like zooming, panning, shape selection, and drill down can be performed using just keyboard shortcuts, no mouse interaction required.
+This helps in creating highly accessible applications.

 Accessibility

 The Blazor Maps library has complete WAI-ARIA accessibility support.
-The Maps UI includes high-contrast visual elements that help visually impaired people have the best viewing experience.
-Also, valid UI descriptions are easily accessible through assistive technologies such as screen readers.
+The Maps UI includes high-contrast visual elements to help people with low vision have the best viewing experience.
+Also, UI descriptions are easily accessible through assistive technologies such as screen readers.

 Other supported frameworks

-Map is also available in JavaScript, Angular, React, and Vue frameworks that are built from their own TypeScript libraries.
-Check out the different Map platforms from the links below,
+Maps is also available in our JavaScript, Angular, React, and Vue frameworks, built from their own TypeScript libraries.
+Check out Maps on different platforms at the following links:

 Supported browsers